You might not think about the possibility of your catalytic converter being stolen when you first buy a car, but you probably should.

 4. Older Vehicles

-These cars contain larger catalytic converters with a higher level of metals included because of how poorly the emissions were.
+These cars contain larger catalytic converters with a higher level of metals included because of how poor the emissions were.
 These are going to be more valuable than any off of a newer, more efficient car.

 Ways to Prevent Catalytic Converter Theft